Are there near-threshold Coulomb-like Baryonia?

 To summarize, the $\Lambda_{c1} \Sigma_c$ and $\Lambda_{c1} \bar{\Sigma}_c$ systems can exchange an S-wave pion almost on the mass shell giving rise to a potential with an unusual long range.
 This Coulomb-like OPE extends to distances large enough as to have at least a shallow S-wave state.
 The spectrum might very well include additional states owing to the short-range interaction between the baryons.
-These states appear both in the $S=0,1$ configurations, where for the baryon-antibaryon ones the states require the G-parity to be $(-1)^{S+L+1}$ for Coulomb-like OPE to be attractive.
-They survive even if the unknown short-range interaction is repulsive, which could be the case for the $\Lambda_{c1} \Sigma_c$ states.
+The baryon-antibaryon states appear both in the $S=0,1$ configurations, where the G-parity is required to be $(-1)^{S+L+1}$ for Coulomb-like OPE to be attractive.
+For the baryon-baryon states OPE is attractive for $S=0$, for which the long-range piece of the potential is identical to the previous case.
+They should bind even if the unknown short-range interaction is strongly repulsive.
 The shallow nature of these states begs the question of whether they survive once we take into account the finite width of the heavy baryons.
-The answer is probably yes, but a deeper theoretical analysis than the one presented here would be very welcomed.
-For the $G = (-1)^{S+L}$ states the Coulomb-like force is repulsive, yet these states are protected against the decays of the $\Lambda_{c1}$ and $\Sigma_{c}$ baryons, which make them very interesting.
-In case there is enough short-range attraction they will either bind or survive as resonances.
+The answer is probably yes, but a deeper theoretical analysis than the one presented here would be very welcome.
+In addition the baryon-antibaryon states can annihilate, i.e. decay into charmonium, heavy meson-antimeson pairs and so on.
+Preliminary calculations indicate that the survival $\Lambda_{c1} \bar{\Sigma}_c$ states is possible but depends on the short-range dynamics.
+Finally we stress that the mechanism binding the $\Lambda_{c1} \Sigma_c$ and $\Lambda_{c1} \bar{\Sigma}_c$ extends to other systems composed of two opposite parity hadrons with the same spin and a mass difference similar to that of a pseudo-Goldstone boson.